anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw1.md

 The **core** requirements for your submission are:

 * complete Part A
-* pass the basic `LunarLander` class autograder tests (see the six tests in the provided code)
+* pass the "Core" `LunarLander` class autograder tests (the six tests in the provided code)
 * satisfy the code style expectations #1-#4 above
-* include a reflection in comments at the bottom of your `LunarLander.kt` file
+* include your name and collaboration statement at the top of your `LunarLander.kt` file

 The **advanced** requirements for your submission are:

 * satisfy the core requirements
 * complete Parts B and C
+* pass the "Advanced" autograder test (tests for basic two player support)
 * have a playable game (you won't see any autograder tests for this, as the exact text of your game is up to you -- see the example game below for what it should look like)
 * satisfy all code style expectations listed above (#1-#8)
-* include your name and collaboration statement at the top of your `LunarLander.kt` file
+* include a reflection in comments at the bottom of your `LunarLander.kt` file
+* include an AI log in comments at the bottom of your `LunarLander.kt` file, as specified above

 ## Assignment overview